dustin-jw/cohort-project-starter/README.md

-# Express Starter
+# Cohort Project Starter

 Use this template for projects using Express to serve up basic content.

 ## Getting Started

-Clone this repo or [generate a new repo using this template](https://github.com/dustin-jw/express-starter/generate).
+Clone this repo or [generate a new repo using this template](https://github.com/dustin-jw/cohort-project-starter/generate).
 Then, install dependencies and build your docker image.

 ```sh
 npm install